kubernetes/kubernetes/README.md

 building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.

-If you want to build Kubernetes right away there are two options:
+If you want to build Kubernetes right away, there are two options:

 ##### You have a working [Go environment].